Soil Death and the Case for Animal Foods, Why Most Plant-Based Diets Fail in a Depleted Century

 - Synthetic hormones (rBST, zeranol, melengestrol acetate, depending on jurisdiction)

-- A fat profile inverted toward inflammatory omega-6 (corn-fed cow: 6:1 to 20:1 omega-6 to omega-3) versus the 1:1 to 4:1 ratio of grass-finished
+- A fat profile inverted toward inflammatory omega-6 (corn-fed cow: 6:1 to 20:1 omega-6 to omega-3) against the 1:1 to 4:1 ratio of grass-finished

 - The stress hormones (cortisol, adrenaline) of an animal that lived in pain for its entire shortened life

 The farmed-fish version is comparably bad.
-Hites' 2004 Science paper on farmed salmon, the largest analysis of organic contaminant content in fish ever done at the time, found PCBs, dioxins, and chlorinated pesticides at concentrations 6 to 10 times higher in farmed Atlantic salmon than in wild Pacific salmonfootnoteHites, R. A.; Foran, J. A.; Carpenter, D. O.; Hamilton, M. C.; Knuth, B. A.; Schwager, S. J. (2004).
+Hites' 2004 Science paper on farmed salmon, the largest analysis of organic contaminant content in fish done at the time, found PCBs, dioxins, and chlorinated pesticides at concentrations 6 to 10 times higher in farmed Atlantic salmon than in wild Pacific salmonfootnoteHites, R. A.; Foran, J. A.; Carpenter, D. O.; Hamilton, M. C.; Knuth, B. A.; Schwager, S. J. (2004).
 Science.
 "Global Assessment of Organic Contaminants in Farmed Salmon."
 Across 2 metric tons of salmon sampled from major retailers in North America, Europe and South America.
 The authors recommended consumers limit farmed salmon to one or two servings per month based on EPA contaminant guidelines..
-The mechanism: farmed fish are fed fishmeal made from rendering whatever the trawler caught, and the rendering concentrates the contaminants of the entire ocean food chain into the feed.
+The mechanism: farmed fish are fed fishmeal rendered from whatever the trawler caught, and rendering concentrates the contaminants of the entire ocean food chain into the feed.

 - Organs: Liver weekly.
 Marrow when available.
 The single most nutrient-dense food on the planet by an order of magnitude, and the cheapest pound-for-pound.
 Most cultures ate it first and gave the muscle meat to the dogs.